hasura/graphql-engine/docs/graphql/manual/deployment/docker/index.rst

 Step 2: Configure the **docker-run.sh** script
 ----------------------------------------------

-The ``docker-run.sh`` script has a sample docker run command in it.
+The ``docker-run.sh`` script has a sample Docker run command in it.
 The following changes have to be made to the command:

 - Database URL